Shimon42/Cube3D/README.md

     	Known Bugs:
 	————————————————————————————————————
 	- Line drawn after end of win width is drawn on the other side of the window
-	- Player speed is different depending on the angle